ǥilakas’la čɛčɛhaθɛč

-Our Indigenous Education Department team consists of 40+ staff who work alongside school-based staff to enhance educational services and outcomes for our 1750+ Indigenous students across our School District and throughout BC connected to our online school, North Island Distance Education School (NIDES).
-Our Indigenous students self identify as First Nation, Métis, or Inuit.
+Our Indigenous Education Department team consists of 40+ staff who work alongside school-based staff to enhance educational services, programs, and outcomes for 1800+ Indigenous students across our School District and throughout BC connected to our online school, North Island Distance Education School (NIDES).
+Indigenous students self identify as First Nation, Inuit, and/or Métis.

-We strive to enhance services to our Indigenous students as well as supporting teachers, administrators and support staff in deepening their understanding of Indigenous cultures and world views by embedding these principles into the daily school experiences for all following the goals of our current Indigenous Education Enhancement Agreement;
+We strive to enhance services for Indigenous students as well as supporting teachers, administrators and support staff in deepening their understanding of Indigenous world views by embedding and centering these principles into the daily school experiences for all following the goals of our current Indigenous Education Enhancement Agreement;

 Honouring the Territory